adeeweller/adeeweller.github.io/_posts/2024-08-21-latex-setup.md

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/package_control.jpg "Package Control"){: .align-center}

-If it does not, try installing Package Control again.
+If it does not appear, try installing Package Control again.

 Assuming you're still on board, let's change a few of the Package Control settings.